Belonging to the World

 support someone else who needs financial access options to participate.

-access to reliable income, and/or own property/mortgage, and/or are in a
+You have access to reliable income, and/or own property/mortgage, and/or are paying at the higher end of rental, and/or

 personal savings/investments.
 You are able to pay for ‘wants’ and spend